Nigerian central bank bars loans to big debtors post-crisis

 “As part of the Central Bank of Nigeria (CBN)’s efforts at strengthening financial stability, it has become necessary to stop debtors who failed to repay their loans to banks and had those loans transferred to AMCON from further enjoying credit facilities ... until they fully repay,” the memo said.

-Names on the list included: Zenon Petroleum, privately owned by billionaire oil tycoon Femi Otedola, the majority shareholder in listed petrol firm Forte Oil ; and MRS Holdings , which holds former Chevron downstream assets and is owned by Sayyu Dantata, brother of Africa’s richest man Aliko Dangote.
+Names on the list included: Zenon Petroleum, privately owned by billionaire oil tycoon Femi Otedola, the majority shareholder in listed petrol firm Forte Oil (FO.LG); and MRS Holdings (CHEVRON.LG), which holds former Chevron downstream assets and is owned by Sayyu Dantata, brother of Africa’s richest man Aliko Dangote.

 They owe 192.4 billion naira ($1.22 billion) and 120 billion naira respectively, the document said.
 The list also included Nigeria’s biggest national air carrier, Arik Air, with 85 billion in debts.